 Nevertheless, if another leak of customers' personal information should occur, such an incident would impair the Group's trustworthiness and brand value.
 This could also affect the Group's results and financial position.

 2. Effect on Core Business

-In the Group’s mainstay domestic education business, the Group conducts member-based correspondence course businesses, which had an enrollment of 2.45 million members as of April 2017, such as Shinkenzemi and Kodomo Challenge for students aged from preschool to senior high school.
-The Group also operates the school and teacher support business and the cram and prep school business.
+In the Group's mainstay domestic education business, the Group conducts member-based correspondence course businesses, which had an enrollment of 2.57 million members as of April 2018, such as Shinkenzemi and Kodomo Challenge for students aged from preschool to senior high school.
+The Group also operates the school and teacher support business and the cram and prep school businesss, and English language class business.

 However, following the education system reform, if the environment were to change rapidly and at a scale exceeding the Group's measures in the domestic education business, or if the market entry of companies in other industries were to result in price destruction and a significant change in the competition environment, this could affect the Group's results and financial position.

 3. Nursing Care Insurance